Highlights of the cost of living in Hungary for a single person and a family

 Frequently asked questions

 No, living in Hungary is relatively cheap.
-The cost of living is more affordable than in many Western European countries, with affordable housing, reduced utility costs, and reasonable prices for food and transportation.
+The cost of living in Hungary is more affordable than in many Western European countries, with affordable housing, reduced utility costs, and reasonable prices for food and transportation.

 Yes, Budapest is generally cheaper than the USA.
 Budapest offers a significantly more cost‑effective living standard, including housing, food, and transportation, compared to most major cities in the United States.
 The overall cost of living index in Hungary is around 40% lower than in the USA.

-The average rent in Hungary is approximately €310 to 700 per month for a one-bedroom apartment in the city centre and €260 to 520 outside the city centre.
-For a three-bedroom apartment, it ranges from €465 to 1,300 in the city centre and €390 to 905 outside the city centre.
+The average rent in Hungary is approximately €344 to 737 per month for a one-bedroom apartment in the city centre and €270 to 516 outside the city centre.
+For a three‑bedroom apartment, it ranges from €500 to 1,473 in the city centre and €442 to 982 outside the city centre.

-Renting a one-bedroom apartment in central Budapest costs around €589 per month, while in the outskirts of the capital, the price is €457.
+Renting a one-bedroom apartment in central Budapest costs around €628 per month, while in the outskirts of the capital, the price is €466.

 Hungary is generally considered to be affordable.
 The cost of living, including housing, food, and transportation, is more affordable compared to many Western European countries and the USA.